edgefarm/edgefarm-demos/train-simulation/README.md

     * Modify `<IP>` in the `MQTT_SERVER` variable to match the IP address of the MQTT broker of your simulator
 * `temperature-to-ads.yaml`: Manifest for the `temperature-to-ads` module
 * `seat-info-mon.yaml` and `seat-info.yaml`: Manifests for the seat-reservation edmo.
+* `vibration.yaml`: Manifest for `vibration_peak_detector` module

 For the manifests containing the demo applications, modify the docker image's tag for the correct version of the application image.
-You can either build your own docker image if you like to modify this demo.
-For this see the [building section](#building-yourself) of this Readme.
+You can either build your own docker image if you like to modify the demos.
+For this see the [building section](../README.md#building-yourself) of this Readme.

 Apply the application using the edgefarm cli.
 You must deploy the `basis` and at least one of the application manifests.